 Mask

 Before you go in the sea, check that your mask is not leaking and that the straps are not brittle.
-To test your mask for perfect fit, place it against your face without the strap and inhale through your nose.
+To test your mask for a perfect fit, place it against your face without the strap and inhale through your nose.
 A properly fitting and not leaking mask will seal and stay on your face after inhaling through your nose.
-Next, clean your mask by spitting saliva on the glass, wipe it, and rinse it by dipping it into the sea.
+Next, clean your mask by spitting saliva on the glass, wiping it, and rinsing it by dipping it into the sea.
 You do this to prevent your mask from fogging up.
 Place now the strap over your head and adjust.
 The strap should only be supporting and not pulled tight.

 Snorkel

-A snorkel allows you to keep breathing while your head is submerged, you generally wear it on the right side of your head and fix it with a snorkel holder at the mask strap.
+A snorkel allows you to keep breathing while your head is submerged.
+You generally wear it on the right side of your head and fix it with a snorkel holder at the mask strap.

 Fins

-4. Watch your surrounding
+4. Watch your surroundings

 Before you go for a snorkel, watch the boat traffic and stay far away from the direction the boats are generally heading.
 Due to the sunlight, it might be very difficult for a boat driver to see a snorkeler until the boat is close, even if the engine is cut then the drag might push the boat into you and hurt you.